IRS Installment Agreement -

 Avoid A Bad Deal

 An Installment Agreement has to make sense economically to the IRS.
 It is a mutually beneficial arrangement: it helps you pay your debt in an affordable way, and the IRS receives its funds in a reasonable amount of time.
 If you request such a long-term that your debt will pass the statute of limitations, then the IRS might be less willing to approve the deal.
 The same goes if your monthly payments are so low that they barely make a dent in the payment.
 Generally, as long as your deal is reasonable, especially in cases of lower tax bills, then you most likely will have an approval.

-An Installment Agreement’s purpose is to provide you with sufficient funds to pay your living expenses and pay off your tax debt.
+The purpose of entering into an IRS Installment Agreement is to provide you with sufficient funds to pay your living expenses and pay off your tax debt.
 As part of the application, you have to detail your monthly expenses and income.
 The IRS is looking to ensure that you are spending as much as you can toward paying down your tax debt without putting you into a difficult financial situation.
 However, if the IRS feels that some of your itemized monthly expenses are unnecessary, then they might decide to deny your Installment Agreement.
-Examples of unnecessary expenses might include high car payments, high rent, private school tuition and more.
+Examples of unnecessary expenses might include exorbitant car payments (Ferraris not allowed), high rent (Manhattan penthouse?
+Forget about it), private school tuition and more.